BillmanH/exoplanets/README.md

 * D3.js for visualization

 ## DEV
 Check out the Dev Branch for what I'm currently working on.
+This project flow is just working in DEV and pulling into MAIN.

 # APP
 Exoplanet Game is a strategy game I've been thinking about.
 Super small design phase right now, but it's a solid side project.